KanbaraAkihito/badsuccessor_py/README.md

+Note: users reporting mixed results.
+Use at your own risk.

 # BadSuccessor

 A penetration testing tool that exploits the dMSA (delegated Managed Service Account) privilege escalation vulnerability in Windows Server 2025 Active Directory environments.